AdrianZdankowski/AdrianZdankowski/README.md

 - 👋 Hi, I’m @AdrianZdankowski
+- I study IT at the Gdańsk University of Technology
-- 🌱 I’m currently learning JavaScript, Python, PHP, CSS
+- 🌱 I’m currently learning JavaScript, Python, C++, Java

 <!---